-Cruise passengers visiting Cowes can select from a wonderful array of shoreside and water-based excursions, organised by the visiting cruise ship's tour operator.
+Cruise passengers visiting Cowes can select from a wonderful array of shoreside and water-based excursions, organised by the visiting cruise line's shoreside tour services provider.

 Attended by Royalty and Olympian champions, the Yacht Clubs of Cowes host multiple member-only events throughout the year.
 This tour allows you exclusive access to a private Yacht Club where you will gain a historical insight to fully appreciate the rich sailing heritage of Cowes.

 Afterwards, a stroll along The Parade and through the town’s High Street leads you to the remarkable Sir Max Aitken Museum, located in an 18th century sail maker’s loft, and filled with unique nautical memorabilia.
 You will stop for a visit, learning about Cowes' incredible maritime history.
 Many artefacts on view here were saved from Britannia

 , King George V's Royal Yacht, along with numerous other fascinating historical gems.
 Alternatively, your guide may take you to the Classic Boat Museum, which boasts over 50 yachts, motor and lifeboats on display including the 2017 British America's Cup Challenge foiling catamaran test boat.

 A visit to Cowes would not be complete without a taste of artisan foods freshly made on the Island.
 The Isle of Wight is home to many award winning farms and these local producers supply the independent shops and cafés lining the town’s main streets.
 Your guide will introduce you to a shopkeeper who has prepared local cheeses and regional wines for you to enjoy in a private courtyard.